rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 M0022
 ^^^^^

 Request Signal Priority.

-Request signal priority, useful for bus priority or other type of priorities like emergency vehicles or groups of cyclists.
+Useful for bus priority or other type of priorities like emergency vehicles or groups of cyclists.

-The benefit of using this message over activating IO inputs or detector logics is that you can specify a priority level, vehicle type and estimated time of arrival.
+The benefit of using this message over activating inputs or detector logics is that you can specify a priority level, vehicle type and estimated time of arrival.
-You can also can update or cancel the request, or use the corresponding status request or subscription to track the status of the request, including how much priority was actually given.
+You can also update or cancel the request, or use the corresponding status request or subscription to track the status of the request, including how much priority was actually given.

-Activating signal priority is expected to provide more green time for a particular movement, but the exact mechanism typically depends on the signal programs in the controller, and must typically be predefined in the controller.
+Activating signal priority is expected to provide more green time for a particular movement through the intersection, but the exact mechanism must typically be configured in the controller.

-The movement though the intersection which should be priorities can be referenced in a number of ways, depending on what is configured in the controller, and in the system that sends priority
+The movement to prioritize can be referenced in a number of ways, depending on what is configured in the controller, and in the system that sends priority requests.
+Either:
-requests:

 - Reference a signal group by setting 'componentId'.
-  This method is simple, but will not allow you to have different priority mechanism for the same signal group unless they can be distringuished by the vehicle type.
-For example, if you need to trigger different priorities depending on whether a bus goes straight or or makes a turn for the same signal group, you must use of the other referencing methods.
+  This method is simple, but will not allow you to have different priority mechanism for the same signal group, unless they can be distringuished by the vehicle type.
+For example, if you need to trigger different priorities depending on whether a bus goes straight or makes a turn for the same signal group, you must use of the other referencing methods.
 - Reference a detector logic setting 'componentId'.
 This can be useful if you previously used detector logics to activate priority.
 The detector logic will not be acticated, only the priority.
 - Reference an input by setting 'inputId'.
-This can be useful if our previously used inputs to activate priority.
+This can be useful if you previously used inputs to activate priority.
 The input will not be acticated, only the priority.
 - Reference a connection by setting 'connectionId'.
 A connection is a movement from a specific ingoing lane to a specific outgoing lane.
 - Reference an intersection approach by setting 'approachId'.
 - Reference an ingoing lane by setting 'laneInId', and optionally also reference an outgoing lane by setting 'laneOutId'.
-  This method can be used in case lanes are defined on the controller, but not connections.
 - Reference a particular priority by setting 'priorityId'.
-This is generic referencing method that does not require configuration of lanes, connections, etc.
+This is a generic referencing method that does not require configuration of lanes, approaches or connections, but of course the neded priorities must be configured with corresponding ids in the controller.

 Referencing attributes that are not used must be left out, rather than set to null or empty strings: